Maxofpower/Kafka-Streams-Example/README.md

 # Kafka Streams Data Processing Project

 This project demonstrates how to process and transform data using Kafka Streams in .NET.
-It provides a simple, minimal approach to implement real-time data streaming and processing within a Kafka ecosystem.
+It provides a simple, minimal approach to implement real-time data streaming and processing within a Kafka ecosystem + Streamiz.Kafka.Net in .NET .
 The goal is to build a scalable, stateful, and fault-tolerant system capable of handling high-throughput data streams, processing events in real time.

 ### Table of Contents